dnjacobus/git_demo/README.md

 # git_demo

-Using freecodecamp course by Gwen Faradayto learn more about Git and Git Hub
+Using freecodecamp course by Gwen Faraday to learn more about Git and Git Hub